Watsonville, California: Culture

 Watsonville is home to the annual Strawberry Festival, which includes a wide variety of strawberry-based foods, live music, vendors, and rides.

-Near the end of every summer, the Santa Cruz County Fairgrounds draws visitors from across and outside the county to its attractions, including rides, food, art exhibits, flower exhibits, pony rides, petting zoos, dog shows, and live music performances.
+Near the end of every summer, the Santa Cruz County Fair draws visitors from across and outside the county to its attractions, including rides, food, art exhibits, flower exhibits, pony rides, petting zoos, dog shows, and live music performances.

-The fairgrounds also host a number of other events, including car races at the Ocean Speedway, dog training programs, wedding receptions, the annual Santa Cruz County Science Fair, and the Scottish Renaissance Festival.
+The Santa Cruz County Fairgrounds host a number of other events, including car races at the Ocean Speedway, dog training programs, wedding receptions, the annual Santa Cruz County Science Fair, and the Scottish Renaissance Festival.
+The fairgrounds also host concerts and trade shows.
+Notable past performers include Whitesnake, Dio, and Joan Jett.

 Government

 Watsonville uses the council–manager government model.
 The city is divided into seven districts, each of which elects a representative to the city council.
 The mayor is not elected; the office rotates annually in December.
-As of 2025, the mayor is Eduardo Montesino.
+As of 2025, the mayor is Maria Orozco.

 Watsonville became a sanctuary city on April 11, 2017.

 Watsonville's overall crime index is 24.1% lower than Santa Cruz's, 15.4% lower than Salinas's, and 38.4% higher than Gilroy's.